Mick Box: Career

 During a gig in Kentucky in 1975, Box fell off the stage and into the pit orchestra, dislocating his left arm to the point his bone was sticking out (his arm was put back in place after the concert ended), he continued to perform and during the gig a nurse came on stage and looked at his arm; when the show ended Mick stepped to the front of the stage, bowed down, and fell down into the pit a second time, this time breaking his right wrist in four places.

 Box played guitar on David Byron's 1975 solo album Take No Prisoners and in 2002 with Bernie Shaw guest collaborated with the band Iris to perform the Uriah Heep song "Lady in Black".

 With the deaths of Lee Kerslake and Ken Hensley in 2020, Box became the last surviving member of the classic line-up of Uriah Heep.
-In 2024, Box announced the band would go on a world wide farewell tour that would last between two or three years and intended to go to as many places as possible.
+In 2024, Box announced the band would go on a worldwide farewell tour that would last between two or three years and intended to go to as many places as possible.

 Personal life

-Box lives in Palmers Green, North London with his fourth wife, Sheila.
-He has a son, Romeo, born in 2000 or 2001.
+Box lives in Palmers Green, north London with his fourth wife, Sheila.
+He has a son, born in 2000 or 2001.
 Box's first marriage ended due to problems around him always away from home either in a recording studio or on tour.
 He has previously lived in United States and Australia.
 He is five feet six inches tall and in the 1970s wore high stack boots to appear taller.

-According to Box, the COVID-19 pandemic prevented a 50th Anniversary Celebration, but he said that he was planning on a 52 year Celebration.
+According to Box, the COVID-19 pandemic prevented a 50th Anniversary Celebration, but he said that he was planning on a 52-year Celebration.
 He said he felt strange being in quarantine, because he was accustomed to being "on the road," and interacting with fans at concerts.
 He used the time to compose songs and produced some videos for the Lockdown Diaries.

 Mick stated that the deaths of Uriah Heep members Lee Kerslake and Ken Hensley, who died within a few weeks of each other, affected him dearly: "I can try to explain it, with someone like Lee, we were brothers from different mothers, his health declined over a period of five years, but it was still a shock.
 But with Ken and John, they were gone in seconds.
 There was no build-up to it at all, so both were a complete shocker."